 How could Bob Woodward be doing this?

-Now it's gotten to the point where the Washington Post ombudsman wrote a piece in yesterday's paper, savaging Woodward, savaging the paper.
+Now it's gotten to the point where the Washington Post ombudsman wrote a piece in yesterday's paper savaging Woodward, savaging the paper.

 How dare he be allowed to operate under different pretenses?

-He's just a reporter here like everybody else is, and they there's actual line in there.
+He's just a reporter here like everybody else is.

 Just because he's rich and famous doesn't mean he gets special treatment.

-And I'm just rubbing my hands together in glee.
+And I'm just rubbing my hands together in glee because Woodward is not a conservative.

-He's not a Republican, and yet he's been tarred and feathered now with the rich and famous line.
+And yet he's been tarred and feathered now with the rich and famous line.

-See what Woodward's been allowed to do, he's allowed to go out and report on all these stories, but he can save his stuff.
+And all these people at the Washington Post, see, what Woodward's been allowed to do, he's allowed to go out and report on all these stories, but he can save his stuff.

-It doesn't have to go in the paper.
+It doesn't have to go into paper.

 He can save it for his books, where he makes Boku millions.

-Measly, compared to what Woodward's making with his books.
+Measly compared to what Woodward's making with his books.

-Because it's clear, it's clear to me that this prosecutor accepted as gospel everything Joe Wilson was saying and his wife.
+We have a prosecutor, mr Fitzgerald, who ought to be a little shaken up by this, because it's clear, it's clear to me that this prosecutor accepted as gospel everything Joe Wilson was saying and his wife.

-Whole bunch of people could have been subpoenaed, but never were.
+Whole bunch of people could have been subpoenaed but never were.

 Wilson and Plame weren't.